jeremiaheb/EntryApplication/README.md

 A [Vagrant](https://www.vagrantup.com) box is provided for local development.
 It runs the same Ansible provisioning as the production virtual machine, plus some additional commands that make it useful for development.

 First, [install Vagrant](https://developer.hashicorp.com/vagrant/install?product_intent=vagrant).
-Then from a terminal, run:
+Then from within a terminal, run:

 ``` bash
 vagrant up
 ```

-The first run will take some time because it starts with a basic Ubuntu Linux machine and builds all the required dependencies on top.
-Once this is finished, future runs will not take as long.
+> [!NOTE]
+> This command will take a while the first time it runs.
+Go for coffee or otherwise do something else for a while!
+It will not take nearly as long once it is setup for the first time.

 To get a shell on the machine, run: